-There are many ways to determine value.
+There are many ways to determine the value of an item.
 The best way to determine the value of coins is to research coins that were actually sold and record the prices that they realized.
 Some coins are unique, housed in museums and will never be available for sale to the general public.
 Since these coins are considered "priceless," they are not included in this list of the world's most valuable coins.

 Occasionally, mints make extremely unusual coins as marketing stunts with the intent that it will never be sold.
 For example, The Australian Kangaroo One Tonne Gold Coin made by the Perth Mint in Australia in 2011.
 After a publicity tour in Europe, the coin is now on permanent display in The Perth Mint’s Gold Exhibition.
 Canada also made extremely large gold coins, mostly for publicity, but they did sell five of them to various investors and collectors.

 Additionally, only coins that were publicly traded (for example, auctions or public sales) are listed.
 It is impossible to verify coins that were sold via private treaty and are therefore not included in this top 10 list of the world's most valuable coins.

 All prices listed are in U.S. dollars and include any auction fees and commissions that the auction house charged to the buyer.